 Creating a social media site database, even with all the available online tools, is not easy.
 There are myriad factors to consider and you might not even have the necessary skills to pull it off.
 Remote DBA experts come in handy not only in building your site’s database but also in maintaining the same.
 The role of a good database setup goes largely unmentioned yet this will either make or break your site.

 On a social platform, many queries are being made on thousands of profiles and your database needs to perform optimally.
-If you want to make money from your social media site, then you need a strong database to guarantee no downtime and fast loading speeds.
+If you want to make money from your social media site, then you need a strong database like a NoSQL database to guarantee no downtime and fast loading speeds.
 The way a database is managed will determine whether users will return or not.
 If you are using social media for lead generation, then you must ensure the database is optimized to provide a seamless experience on your site.

 Factors to Consider in a Social Media Site Database